DJanocha/dice-roll/README.md

 4. get 100 points to BEAT the other player

-Check it out using live-server!
+ Play with it using live-server or just CHECK IT OUT!

 <div align="center" color="orangered"><h3>DEMO BELOW</h3></div>